Proudly Serving The People of North & South Carolina

 Employers decide when their workers work, how much they are paid, and in many cases, can fire workers with minimal notice or reason.
 It is not uncommon for employers to abuse their authority.
 Employers frequently overstep their bounds and engage in practices that violate state and federal laws designed to protect worker rights.

 Every day, workers are mistreated and exploited.
-In white collar and blue collar industries alike, people endure unsafe and uncomfortable working environments to avoid risking the loss of their jobs.
+In white-collar and blue-collar industries alike, people endure unsafe and uncomfortable working environments to avoid losing their jobs.
 People expose themselves to sexual harassment, workplace discrimination, and violations of wage and hour laws.
 When they are fired, they often feel they have no way to respond or fight back.

 Problem with your paycheck?
 The Law Offices of Jason E. Taylor are available to help workers fight to be paid correctly for the work they perform.
-Every day, employees are forced to work off-the clock, or are not paid for all the hours they work remotely from home on their laptop or smart phone.
+Every day, employees are forced to work off the clock or are not paid for all the hours they work remotely from home on their laptops or smartphone.
 Other workers are misclassified by their employer as exempt or salaried and are cheated out of their overtime pay.
 Some employees are even classified as independent contractors and denied wages as well as other workplace benefits.
 If you feel you have been mistreated, call the Law Offices of Jason E. Taylor to discuss your problem.

-Many employers require employees to sign restrictive non-compete agreements as part of the process when starting a new job.
-It is common for a person to be so excited about the opportunity for a new job that they sign the non-compete agreement without fully understanding the restrictions or the impact the agreement can have on them in the future.
-These agreement can deny the employee the ability to get a better job with greater pay in the future.
+Many employers require employees to sign restrictive non-compete agreements as part of starting a new job.
+It is common for a person to be so excited about the opportunity for a new job that they sign the non-compete agreement without fully understanding the restrictions or the impact the contract can have on them in the future.
+These agreements can deny the employee the ability to get a better job with greater pay down the road.
 The Law Offices of Jason E Taylor are available to meet with you and explain how these non-compete agreements will impact the future.